Frequently Asked Questions

 I need to travel out of the country shortly after my baby is born, so I will need to get a U.S. Passport for my baby.
 In order to do that, I need a copy of my baby’s birth certificate.
 How long does it take to get the birth certificate?

 We cannot guarantee a definite processing time for the birth certificate.
 Generally, we complete the birth certificate at the birth, and file it with the Health Department the following business day.
 It takes about a week for the Health Department to process the birth certificate before they send it to the Department of Vital Records in Richmond for processing there.
 According to the Vital Records website, it can take anywhere from 2 to 4 weeks for the birth certificate to be issued, and we do not have a way to expedite that process.

 Do you offer VBAC (Vaginal Birth After Cesarean)?

 Yes, we do offer VBAC under most circumstances.
-Certain VBACs are higher risk, and are not something we feel comfortable offering outside the hospital.
-We would have to assess your particular situation, and see if VBAC is something we can offer you.
+Certain VBACs may be higher risk and require more than our midwifery care model affords.
+We would assess your particular situation in order to see if VBAC is something we can offer you with confidence.